telerik/blazor-docs/styling-and-themes/theme-swatches.md

 # Theme Swatches

-Telerik UI for Blazor comes with three [built-in (base) themes]({%slug general-information/themes%}).
+Telerik UI for Blazor comes with four [built-in (base) themes]({%slug general-information/themes%}).
 Each of them provides a set of color swatches that you can choose from to match your application appearance and styling.

 #### In this article:
    * [Basics](#basics)